Dolní Věstonice (archaeological site): Carved ivory figure of young man

 Particularly striking is a sculpture which may represent the first example of portraiture (i.e., representation of a specific person).
-The majority of anthropomorphic figures on this site bear no distinct facial features, but this figure, carved in mammoth ivory, is roughly three inches high.
-The subject appears to be a young man with heavy bone structure, thick, long hair reaching past his shoulders, and possibly traces of a beard.
+The majority of anthropomorphic figures on this site bear no distinct facial features, but this figure, carved in mammoth ivory and roughly three inches high, appears to be modeled after a young man with heavy bone structure, thick, long hair reaching past his shoulders, and possibly traces of a beard.
 Originally found in 1891, there was concern that the finding might be a hoax.
-Particle spectrometry analysis conducted at the University of Kansas Space Technology Center placed the date of the carved surface of the ivory at around 26,000 BP, but this does not prove the head is genuine as fossilized ivory is abundant in the area.
+Particle spectrometry analysis conducted at the University of Kansas Space Technology Center placed the date of the carved surface of the ivory at around 26,000 BP.

 Carved ivory figure of elder

 A carved ivory figure in the shape of a female head was discovered near the huts.
-The left side of the figure’s face was distorted.
+The left side of the figure's face was distorted.

 Description of elder's burial

 One of the burials, located near the huts, revealed a human female skeleton aged to 40+ years old, ritualistically placed beneath a pair of mammoth scapulae, one leaning against the other.
 Surprisingly, the left side of the skull was disfigured in the same manner as the aforementioned carved ivory figure, indicating that the figure was an intentional depiction of this specific individual.
-The bones and the earth surrounding the body contained traces of red ocher, a flint spearhead had been placed near the skull, and one hand held the body of a fox.
+The bones and the earth surrounding the body contained traces of red ochre, a flint spearhead had been placed near the skull, and one hand held the body of a fox.
 This evidence suggests that this was the burial site of a shaman.
 This is the oldest site not only of ceramic figurines and artistic portraiture, but also of evidence of female shamans.